Background Check State Law

 The Fair Chance Act generally prohibits employers with five or more employees from asking a job candidate about conviction history before making a job offer, among other requirements.
 This type of law is also known as a “Ban the Box” law.
 See workplacefairness.org for more information on the law.

 In 2023, the California Civil Rights Council issued new regulations that expand coverage of the Fair Chance Act.
 The revised regulations expand the existing law’s coverage by clarifying that the law applies not just to applicants and current employees seeking another position within the company, but also to employees whose backgrounds are checked in connection with a change in control of the company or a change in the employer’s policies or practices.
 The new regulations also expressly indicate that employers may not consider criminal offense information received directly from applicants or employees prior to a conditional offer.
 Finally, under the new regulations, employers are prohibited from advertising or including in any recruiting materials that they will not consider applicants with criminal histories.
+See the revised regulations for more information.

-Credit checks: Employers can only use credit reports to make employment decisions if the position in question is:
+Employers can only use credit reports to make employment decisions if the position in question is:

 • a managerial position;